Stemless thistle (Onopordum acaulon)

 In NSW, most plants have been found in the Murray and Western region.
 A few infestations have also been found in the North West, Northern Tablelands, Central Tablelands and Riverina regions.

-Stemless thistle is native to Europe.
+Stemless thistle is native to Europe and northern Africa, bordering the Mediterranean.

 How does it spread?